 - Thinking while reading

 Reading comprehension for elementary age children is the ability to connect to prior knowledge or personal experience while reading.
 It requires comfort and mastery of language – metalinguistic skills.
-Our ultimate goal is the 8th grade reading standard, reading comprehension exercises that align with most state standards.
+Our ultimate goal is the 8th grade reading – reading comprehension with metacognition– thinking while reading, which aligns with most state standards.